Skip to main content

 Blazor / Web API Service Options

-Add a Web API to your project (either as a separate project or directly include it into the newly created project.)
+Add a Web API to your project (either as a separate project or include it directly in the newly created project).

 Security Options